List of county roads in Citrus County, Florida: County Road 39A

 County Road 39A, is a suffixed alternate of CR 39.
 It runs west to east from US 41 north of Floral City, where it crosses the Withlacoochee State Trail, then former County Road 39 (Old Floral City Avenue) before finally ending within the Withlapopka Islands.
 Just as CR 39 was a former segment of SR 39, CR 39A was formerly designated as SR 39A.

 County Road 44W

 County Road 44 (often marked as County Road 44W) exists as the western tip of old Florida State Road 44 south of "downtown" Crystal River.
 The suffix, "W", was most likely added to not confuse this section with State Road 44, to the north, and to show its location by being west of US 19 and US 98(SR 55).
-As with the majority of these type of 'coastal spur' routes, in West Central Florida, it is county maintained.
+As with the majority of these types of 'coastal spur' routes, in West Central Florida, it is county maintained.

 County Road 48

 County Road 48 is a former segment of Florida State Road 48.
 It runs from US 41 in Floral City.
 Within Floral City itself, it is called East Orange Avenue, and passes through the Floral City Historic District, while east of the city it is known as East Bushnell Road.
 The road runs through the farmlands and wooded wetlands of southeastern Citrus County before approaching the bridge over Withlacoochee River where it continues as Sumter County Road 48 winding through southwestern Sumter County through Wahoo, later passing through Bushnell, then heads toward Center Hill and Howey-in-the Hills.